Antikythera mechanism: Origin

-Description
+In 2022, researchers proposed the mechanism's initial calibration date, not construction date, could have been 23 December 178 BC.
+Other experts propose 204 BC as a more likely calibration date.
+Machines with similar complexity did not appear again until the fourteenth century, with early examples being astronomical clocks of Richard of Wallingford and Giovanni de' Dondi.

+Design

 The original mechanism apparently came out of the Mediterranean as a single encrusted piece.
 Soon afterwards it fractured into three major pieces.
 Other small pieces have broken off in the interim from cleaning and handling, and others were found on the sea floor by the Cousteau expedition.
 Other fragments may still be in storage, undiscovered since their initial recovery; Fragment F was discovered in that way in 2005.
 Of the 82 known fragments, seven are mechanically significant and contain the majority of the mechanism and inscriptions.
-There are also 16 smaller parts that contain fractional and incomplete inscriptions.
+Another 16 smaller parts contain fractional and incomplete inscriptions.

-Major fragments

-Minor fragments

 Many of the smaller fragments that have been found contain nothing of apparent value, but a few have inscriptions on them.
 Fragment 19 contains significant back door inscriptions including one reading "...
 76 years ..." which refers to the Callippic cycle.
 Other inscriptions seem to describe the function of the back dials.
 In addition to this important minor fragment, 15 further minor fragments have remnants of inscriptions on them.

 Mechanics

-Information on the specific data gleaned from the ruins by the latest inquiries is detailed in the supplement to Freeth's 2006 Nature article.
+Information on the specific data obtained from the fragments is detailed in the supplement to the 2006 Nature article from Freeth et al.